Home

 Dates: October 28

-During the holiday you will see lots of militaries, student parades, and union marches.
+During the holiday, you will see lots of militaries, student parades, and union marches.
 In the meanwhile, coastal towns prepare naval parades and waterfront celebrations.
 Streets will be decorated with national flags, and you will feel Greek patriotism and how locals are proud of their country.
+If you find yourself in Athens during this special weekend, you'll be pleased to know that entry to the Acropolis and the Acropolis Museum is free.

 Find hotels and airbnbs near Oxi Day (Ohi Day) (Map)